Traditional Chatbot vs LLM: The Differences That Actually Matter

 If the chatbot handles real user data, review legal requirements before sending it to an external provider.

-That chatbot responds to “I was charged something strange this week and I’m not sure if it’s from the subscription or something else” without any problem.
-There’s no intent configured for it.
+That chatbot responds to “I was charged something strange this week and I don’t know if it’s from the subscription or something else” without any problem.
+There’s no intent configured for that.
 The model understands the question and generates a useful response.

-Also, the model remembers what happened earlier in the conversation.
-If the user said “I have two cards” and then asks “which one should I cancel?”, the model remembers both cards.
+Moreover, the model remembers what happened earlier in the conversation.
+If the user said “I have two cards” and then asks “which one should I cancel?”, the model remembers the two cards.
 This works because the model has a “memory” of the conversation.
-Although this memory has limits (it can’t remember infinitely long conversations).
+Though this memory has limits (it can’t remember infinitely long conversations).

 Traditional chatbot: Use it when questions always follow the same pattern.
 For example, a support menu with fixed options: “What do you need?
 1. Check balance 2.
 Block card 3.
 Hours”.

-Chatbot with LLM: Use it when users can ask in unexpected ways.
-For example, complex questions or those that mix multiple topics.
+LLM chatbot: Use it when users can ask in unexpected ways.
+For example, complex questions or those mixing multiple topics.

 Choose traditional chatbot if:

-- You want to save costs and maximize predictability.
+• You want to save costs and maximum predictability.

 Examples:

-Simple question: “What time do you close?” → Traditional chatbot.
-It has a fixed answer.
+• Simple question: “What time does it close?” → Traditional chatbot.
+It has a fixed response.

-Hybrid pattern: You can also combine the two.
+Hybrid pattern: You can also combine both.
 The chatbot tries to respond with intents.
 If it can’t, it passes the question to the LLM.
-This is common in production because you save costs: the LLM only steps in when you need it.
+This is common in production because you save costs: the LLM only steps in when needed.

-The downside is that you have to maintain two systems in parallel and synchronize when to switch from one to the other.
+The downside is you have to maintain two systems in parallel and synchronize when to switch between them.

 If you want to dive deeper into how to write effective instructions for the LLM, the post on prompt engineering for developers covers the patterns most used in real projects.